 We continued east on NE-22, and then turned south on NE-14 at Fullerton, NE.
 As we moved south of Fullerton, NE, we observed what appeared to be a landspout tornado to our west (top left two images below, landspout circled in red; view is south of Fullerton looking west).
-Another rear-flank downdraft surge was observed as we continued south on NE-14 though, and a well-defined gustnado was observed on the leading edge (top right two images below, gustnado circled in red; view is south of Fullerton looking west).
-This new surge quickly turned into massive wall of dust, as we continued to the south (bottom images below; view is south of Fullerton looking northwest).
+Another rear-flank downdraft surge was observed as we continued south on NE-14 though, and a well-defined gustnado was observed on the leading edge (third and fourth images below, gustnado circled in red; view is south of Fullerton looking west).
+This new surge quickly turned into massive wall of dust, as we continued to the south (last four images below; view is south of Fullerton looking northwest).
 Radar data during this time are below (car symbol denotes our location as we continue moving south to stay ahead of the storm).

 Hastings, NE Storm Relative Velocity 2236Z